KSDunne/yoga_flip/README.md

 ## Future Features

+- A 404 page
 - An option to input a username
+- Multiple levels of difficulty, where there are more tiles in the grid or a shorter countdown time (e.g. easy, medium or hard levels)
-- A limited number of tries before the game is over
+- A scoreboard that displays the last 10 scores
-- A 404 page
+- A video that demonstrates yoga poses
-- A video with the yoga moves beside the game with responsive design to take up the screen real estate on monitor
 - Fun sounds when the cards are flipped
 - Fun sounds when the cards are matched
-- A fun sound when you finish the game
 - Music playing while you play the game
+- Sounds that have the option to be turned on or off by the user, so the control of the sounds is in the hands of the user

 ## Design